 To begin a governance journey, choose one of the two options below.
 The options are based on synthesized customer experiences.
 The titles are based on the complexity of the enterprise for ease of navigation.
-However, the reader's decision may be more complex.
+Your decision may be more complex.
 The following tables outline the differences between the two options.

 A more robust governance starting point may be required.
 In such cases, consider the Azure Virtual Datacenter approach briefly described below.
-This approach is commonly suggested during enterprise-scale adoption efforts, and especially for efforts which exceed 10,000 assets.
-It is also the de facto choice for complex governance scenarios when any of the following are required: extensive third-party compliance requirements, deep domain expertise, or parity with mature IT governance policies and compliance requirements.
+This approach is commonly suggested during enterprise-scale adoption efforts, and especially for efforts that exceed 10,000 assets.
+It is also the default choice for complex governance scenarios when any of the following are required: extensive third-party compliance requirements, deep domain expertise, or parity with mature IT governance policies and compliance requirements.

 It's unlikely that either guide aligns completely to your situation.
 Choose whichever guide is closest and use it as a starting point.
 Throughout the guide, additional information is provided to help you customize decisions to meet specific criteria.

 |Geography (country or geopolitical region)||Customers or staff reside largely in one geography||Customers or staff reside in multiple geographies or require sovereign clouds.|